abhip64/quadruped_v2/README.md

 ## Future Improvements
  For achieving the complex task of wall climbing the quadruped must be equipped with the capability to traverse a 3D environment.
 Thus it is necessary to develop 3D gaits enabling the legged robot to climb on a general 3D surface and also carry out plane change manoeuvres.
 There are also plans to  extend the system to hexapods which offer a more stable and flexible platform compared to quadruped but with the added complexity of controlling 6 legs instead of 4.

  Update in the codes required :

- - Remove the need for param.yaml to update the
+ - Remove the need for param.yaml to update the link lengths in parameter server.
+Rather use **OROCOS** library to update these values using urdf.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI3NTkxNDg0LC0xOTMzODY4OTcyLDEzMz
+eyJoaXN0b3J5IjpbLTI5NDIwNTc3LC0xOTMzODY4OTcyLDEzMz
 Y2ODAzNzYsMjAyNzExNjM1MV19
 -->